 The Most Creative Backyard Decorating Ideas

-Whether you're on a sprawling farm like Martha's Bedford home or you have just enough space to host a few friends, a backyard of any size holds ample entertaining potential.
-Armed with a sense of imagination and the right tools, you can design any space to feel welcoming, and create a space for gardening, dining alfresco, or just enjoying the outdoors.
+Whether you're on a sprawling property like Martha's Bedford home or you have just enough space to for an outdoor dinner table where you can gather your immediate family or al fresco meals, a backyard of any size holds ample potential.
+Armed with a sense of imagination and the right tools, you can design—or choose—backyard décor that feels welcoming and relaxing.
+Whether you're looking to create a spot where you can read and relax, where your kids can play, or where you can commune with nature, our creative ideas will help you maximize your yard's potential.

-The best backyards are multi-functional, incorporating aspects of formal outdoor gardens and dining spaces into one, and serving as an extension of your indoor entertaining hubs.
+The best backyards are multi-functional, incorporating aspects of formal outdoor gardens and dining spaces into one.
+What's more, they should serve as an extension of your indoor entertaining hubs, especially now in the age of COVID-19 when outdoor gathering (at reasonable distances) is safest.
 Accentuate your backyard with green details everywhere they can fit—whether you choose to install garden planters, mix an assortment of perennials into your garden beds, or soften concrete walkways with contrasting patches of grass.
-Hanging plants and window boxes are also space-saving ways to add fresh, green life to your backyard, and they free up ground space for outdoor furniture and dining sets.
+Hanging plants and window boxes are also space-saving ways to add more life to your backyard, and they also free up ground space for outdoor furniture and dining sets.
 A curated seating area is also a must, whether you're serving a full meal outside or simply looking for a cool spot to enjoy cocktails on a warm, sunny afternoon.

-We gathered examples of some of the most well-designed backyards we've toured over the years, as well as projects and other design features that will help you get the most out of your backyard all year round.
+We gathered examples of some of the most well-designed backyards we've toured over the years, as well as projects and other backyard décor ideas that will help you get the most out of your space all year round.

 Create Outdoor Seating for Two